The financial bad habits you should give up for Lent... and then for good

 Companies rely on customers staying loyal in order to milk them for all they are worth.
 By sticking with one company, be it for your utility, phone or broadband bills, you're likely missing out on the best deals.

-It’s a boring task but switching energy companies alone can save a household around £300 which is well worth the cost of some time spent researching the market.
+It’s a boring task but switching energy companies alone can save a household up to £300 which is well worth the cost of some time spent researching the market.

 3. Buying your lunch